 “I regret taking such good care of my skin” – said no one ever

 A few things I learned over the years is that you definitely need an arsenal of skincare products.
 From morning routines to nighttime, to even your weekly ones.
-I’ve shared my usual routine here which is pretty similar to today.
-But I want to share the list of the type of products you should own.
-The ones your routine should have no matter what.
-I’ve provided suggestions on the products I use, but this list is really a list of steps you should have.
+The below is not only the list of the type of products you should own, but also the products I personally use.
+This list includes products your routine should have no matter what.
+I’ve provided suggestions on the products I use, but this list is really a list of steps you should have regardless.
 From cleansing to exfoliating, to using toners, serums, and moisturizers.
 These are the types of skincare products your routine should have and I’m providing my favorite products within that routine.
 You can obviously swap out the product, but I want you to learn about the step itself and why it’s important.

 Start With The Minimum

 If you’re new to skincare I’m going to recommend starting with a few things.
 Cleanser, exfoliator, moisturizer.
 If you’re doing at least that, you’re probably way ahead of the game.
 If you want to go a little farther and make your moisturizer work harder for you, invest in a great serum.
 And to prevent wrinkles, a daily night cream, or a 2-3 times a week stronger retinol.
 More on each of these types of products, what they mean and how to use them below.